 - Spotting frequency 1-50Hz

-The FractioMateTM is developed at the Vrije Universiteit Amsterdam by the BioMolecular Analysis group, Jeroen Kool en Marja Lamoree, the department of Environment & Health and the Electronics and Mechanics groups of the Faculty of Science in close cooperation with SPARK and the water lab.
+The FractioMateTM is developed at the Vrije Universiteit Amsterdam by the BioMolecular Analysis group, Jeroen Kool en Marja Lamoree, the department of Environment & Health and the Electronics and Mechanics groups of the Faculty of Science in close cooperation with SPARK and Waterlaboratorium, Haarlem the Netherlands.

-Read also the credential of Marjo Lamoree of the BioMolecular Analyses Group Vrije Universiteit Amsterdam.
+Read also the credential of Marja Lamoree of the BioMolecular Analyses Group Vrije Universiteit Amsterdam.

 High-Throughput Effect-Directed Analysis Using Downscaled in Vitro Reporter Gene Assays To Identify Endocrine Disruptors in Surface Water in ‘Evironmental Science and technology’ 2018, 52.